 - Learning curve

 All these remote controls and added features take some time to get used to.
-We all learned how to use the toilet a long time ago — do we really want to learn it all over again?
+Regular toilets offer simplicity, but a smart toilet offers

 The Verdict: Are Smart Toilets Worth the Money?